Vernon, British Columbia

 Vernon is a city in the Okanagan region of the Southern Interior of British Columbia, Canada.
 It is 440 km northeast of Vancouver.
-Named after Forbes George Vernon, a former MLA of British Columbia who helped establish the Coldstream Ranch in nearby Coldstream, the City of Vernon was incorporated on December 30, 1892.
-The City of Vernon has a population of 40,000 (2013), while its metropolitan region, Greater Vernon, has a population of 58,584 as of the Canada 2011 Census.
+Named after Forbes George Vernon, a former MLA of British Columbia who helped establish the Coldstream Ranch in nearby Coldstream, the City of Vernon was incorporated on 30 December 1892.
+The City of Vernon has a population of 44,519 (2021), while its metropolitan region, Greater Vernon, has a population of 67,086 as of the 2021 Canadian census.
 With this population, Vernon is the largest city in the North Okanagan Regional District.
-A resident of Vernon is called a "Vernonite".
+A resident of Vernon is called a "Vernonite."

 History

-The site of the city was discovered by the Okanagan people, a tribe of the Interior Salish people, who initially named the community Nintle Moos Chin, meaning "jumping over place where the creek narrows".
+The site of the city was discovered by the Okanagan people, a tribe of the Interior Salish people, who initially named the community Nintle Moos Chin, meaning "jumping over place where the creek narrows."
 This name refers to a section of the Swan Lake that passes through Downtown Vernon, the community's central business district.
 Some of these were part of the Okanagan Indian Band, a First Nations government part of the Okanagan Nation Alliance.
 This was followed by Priest's Valley, which serves as an Indigenous reserve, and its present name, in honour of Forbes George Vernon, a pioneer member part of the Legislative Assembly of British Columbia for Yale.
 The Okanagan people settled around the city's two lakes, Okanagan Lake and Swan Lake, obtaining seasonal sources of food.
 In that same decade, a section of a road near Fort Kamloops became its first road.
 Pleasant Valley Road, north of that street, was also historically developed.

 In 1811, fur traders began travelling around the area.
 After one of these, David Stuart, began working with the Pacific Fur Company, which was bought out by the North West Company; Luc Girouard became the first white settler.
 However, the North West Company was forced to merge with the Hudson's Bay Company in 1821.
 Fur traders decided to camp in Vernon, which started to develop in 1863, following a gold discovery at the Cherry Creek, Monashee Mountains, Mission Creek and the east side of Okanagan Lake.
 After the development began, numerous ranches were constructed.
 Centreville, the community's original central business district, was formed in 1885.
 That same year, a post office, hotel, general store, and school house was constructed.
 A Hudson's Bay Company store was established in 1887, in a rough wooden structure.
 Historically a major economic hub destination in the Okanagan, Vernon was home to many cattle ranches and fruit orchard areas, attracting British families.